-The Solo Stove Ranger is an amazing yard firepit with some remarkable features … It burns cleaner and produces less smoke than a conventional firepit.
-However is it worth the premium price?
-Kayla and I fell for Solo Stoves, and we'll describe the benefits (and downsides) of owning one so you can decide if it's ideal for you.
-Let’s dive in!
-Quick Navigation, Don’t care for reading?
-Here’s an excellent review we discovered on You, Tube you can take a look at: Not persuaded yet?
-Keep reading.
-To see how to use your Solo Stove, here’s a 58-second how-to video made by Solo Stove themselves: Solo Range developed a one-page detailed guide to using their equipment you can view or download here to print and bring with you.
+The Solo Stove Ranger is an amazing backyard firepit with some remarkable features.
+It burns cleaner and produces less smoke than a conventional firepit.
+However, is it worth the premium price?
+My wife Jennifer and I fell for Solo Stoves, and we'll describe the benefits (and downsides) of owning one so you can decide if it's ideal for you.

 Solo Stove Ranger Compact Fire Pit & Stand - Yard & Home

-Nevertheless, Kayla and I have found that there is considerably less smoke than a routine camp fire (nearly none) and this helps a lot with the campfire odor.
-All Solo Stove products are made out of 304 stainless-steel.
+Nevertheless, Jennifer and I have found that there is considerably less smoke than a routine campfire (nearly none!) and this helps a lot with the campfire odor.
+All Solo Stove products are made out of 304 stainless steel.
 That stainless-steel building and construction makes it quite darn resilient.
 Nevertheless, unlike other fire pits on the market, it's not made from cast iron - and thus isn't as heavy or as durable.
 So it's better to be a bit gentler with it rather than tossing logs in willy-nilly.
-However, if you do somehow break it, you're covered by a Not ten years.
+However, if you do somehow break it, you're covered by a warranty for ten years.

 Even if it is a very incredible, techy, minimalist, lifetime-guaranteed fire pit.
-While Kayla and I have yet to experience any rust on our system after a number of years, some reviewers have actually complained about theirs rusting.
-Those are really the only cons we might come up with (shop vac).
-This thing is incredible and it's easy to see why they have countless 5-star evaluations.
+While Jennifer and I have yet to experience any rust on our system after a number of years, some reviewers have actually complained about theirs rusting.
+Those are really the only cons we might come up with.
+This thing is incredible and it's easy to see why they have countless 5-star reviews.
 Speaking of reviews, here are some things Solo Range's clients are stating about the Ranger (taken from Amazon): I now have every model Solo Range produces apart from the Yukon and that will sign up with the household as soon as I conserve up for it.

 Lighting a fire is a cinch and as soon as these things get burning, they are an inferno. burning.
 My Bonfire goes through logs as if they were paper so be prepared to be prepared!
 The Ranger is now our taking a trip buddy for camping (bonfire).
-Fantastic products from a solid business with a life time warranty.
+Fantastic products from a solid business with a lifetime warranty.
 What more can one request for?
-They're not economical but I have actually been trough more than my share of lower priced "fire pits" which just tie out to be money burning pits.
+They're not economical but I have actually been through more than my share of lower-priced "fire pits" which just tie out to be money-burning pits.
 They rust out within a season or 2 at best, even with correct care.
 These are heavy gauge stainless and our Bonfire avoids year long at our cabin in the Catskills without any issues (Solo Stove Ranger Review vs Solo Stove Ranger Yukon).

 5 in/ 38 x 32cm, Product:304 Stainless Steel, Included: Carry case, There are 2 sets of air vents that cleverly operate in combination to produce an incredibly efficient burn, producing as much heat as possible.
 One set of vents is on the beyond the range to draw air in at the base (flame genie).
 This air goes in one of 2 instructions: into the primary body of the stove to sustain the fire from below or up through the within the stove wall where it is heated.
 This heated air then comes out of the second set of vents on the within the range near the leading to provide a secondary burn of preheated air (solo stove bonfire).